Anissa Symone Camacho

 Research Interests

-Archipelagic Thought, Disaster Capitalism, Displacement/ Gentrification, Climate/ Environmental Sociology, Ethnography, Racial Inequality, and Urban Ecologies
+Climate/ Environmental Sociology, Disaster Capitalism, Ethnography, Geography, Migration and Displacement, Racial Inequality, and Urban Ecologies

 Anissa S. Camacho (She, Her) is a PhD student in the Sociology department of UC Berkeley.
-Her research examines social vulnerabilities of marginalized communities, colonial development, health disparities, nationalism/sovereignty, and living in a climate crisis from a quantitative lens.
-She is currently researching the destruction of natural protectant landscapes for development in Puerto Rico and the importance of interspecies relationships of society and nature in knowledge production for climate resilience.
+Her research examines social vulnerabilities of marginalized communities, colonial development, health disparities, nationalism/sovereignty, and living in a climate crisis from a qualitative lens.
+She is currently researching the destruction of natural protectant landscapes for development in Chicago and Puerto Rico, and the importance of interspecies relationships of society and nature in knowledge production for climate resilience.

-Anissa holds both a BA in Anthropology and an MA in Latin American and Latino Studies with a concentration in Black Studies from the University of Illinois, Chicago.
+Anissa holds both a B.A. in Anthropology and Latin American and Latino Studies and an M.A. in Latin American and Latino Studies with a concentration in Black Studies from the University of Illinois, Chicago.